-- Ask Why Question at the End - Ask a question that requires students to make an inference that connects several story events together.
+- Ask Why Question at the End - Ask a question that requires students to make an inference that connects several story events.

-For In My Heart, focus on questions that help students connect the feelings to something they have experienced or they have seen.
+For In My Heart, focus on questions that help students connect their feelings to something they have experienced or seen.

 In this activity, students decide what feelings they feel often and place those in their feelings house.

 - Feelings that didn't go in their house.

 - What do those feelings feel like, literally or creatively?